pyros-projects/pyros-cli/.project/specification/3-cli-interface.md

 2. Prompt input via questionary with custom autocompletion
 3. Generation with real-time progress display via `listen_for_results()`
 4. Result display with option to view images via `display_final_image_os()`
-5. Next action selection via questionary select
+5. Next action selection via questionary select (can be skipped for some commands)
-6. Repeat or exit based on user choice
+6. Repeat or exit based on user choice or command result flags

 ## Error Handling
 - Connection issues to ComfyUI are detected and reported
 - Workflow file errors are identified with clear error messages
 - Invalid configurations are flagged with guidance on correction
 - Generation errors are displayed with context about the failing node
 - Clean exit on keyboard interrupt (Ctrl+C)